espocrm/documentation/administration/web-to-lead.md

 </script>
 ```

 'Access-Control-Allow-Origin' header can be set in data/config.php with the parameter `leadCaptureAllowOrigin`.
+By default `*` value is used.

 ## Lead assignment distribution